CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-ios.md

 --enable-werror
 --enable-symbols
 --with-myspell-dicts
---with-distro=LibreOfficeiOS
+--with-distro=CPiOS
 --with-lang=ar bg ca cs da de el en-US en-GB eo es eu fi fr gl he hr hu id is it ja ko lo nb nl oc pl pt pt-BR sq ru sk sl sv tr uk vi zh-CN zh-TW
 ```

 and build "normally".
 (Naturally, no unit tests will be run when cross-compiling.)
-Of course there is no requirement to use those --enable options; as a minimum, just `--with-distro=LibreOfficeiOS` should work.
+Of course there is no requirement to use those --enable options; as a minimum, just `--with-distro=CPiOS` should work.

 This will produce a large number of static archives (.a) here and there in instdir and workdir, but no app that can be run as such.
 (You can see a list of them in workdir/CustomTarget/ios/ios-all-static-libs.list)